Skycoder42/dynssh/README.md

 ```

 ### API usage
-The server only provides a single Endpoint:
+The server only provides a single endpoint:
 ```
-POST <host>/dynssh/update?fqdn=<fqdn>[&ipv4=<ipv4>][&ipv6=<ipv6>]
+POST <host>/dynssh/update?hostname=<hostname>&myip=<ipAddress>
 ```

+This endpoint is modeled after the [DYNDNS Update API](https://help.dyn.com/remote-access-api/perform-update/) and thus
+should be able to be used as drop in replacement in any dyndns client to instead report to dynssh.

-The `fqdn` parameter is always required and must be the FQDN of the host as defined in the SSH config file to change the
+The `hostname` and `myip` parameters are always required. `hostname` must be the alias of the host as defined in the SSH
-IP address for.
-The you must provide *either* `ipv4` *or* `ipv6` (not both) to specify the new IP address for that host.
+config file to change the IP address for.
+The `myip` parameter is used to specify the new IP address for that host.

 ### Authentication
 In addition to those parameters you must also authenticate against the server.
-This uses HTTP Basic auth with the `fqdn`
+This uses HTTP Basic auth with the
-as username and the API-Key as password, i. e. `base64UrlEncode(fqdn ':' apiKey)`.
-Thus, for each updatable fqdn there
+`hostname` as username and the API-Key as password, i. e. `base64UrlEncode(hostname ':' apiKey)`.
+Thus, for each
-must be an entry with the corresponding API Key in the API Key JSON file.
+updatable hostname there must be an entry with the corresponding API Key in the API Key JSON file.

 In addition to that, the server will verify that the SSH host keys will not have changed, meaning it will query the new
 IP address for it's host keys and compare them with the currently verified host keys of the old IP address.
 The update